Othryades/The-School-Management-PHP-MySQL/readme.md

 ## Donations

 I work on School Management mostly in my own spare time.
-If you've found School Management useful and would like to help feed me and fund continued development and new features, please [donate via PayPal].
+If you've found School Management useful and would like to help feed me and fund continued development and new features, please donate via PayPal.
 If you'd like a specific feature added to Mp3 Streamer and are willing to pay for it, please [email me](mailto:orev5135@gmail.com).

 ## License